Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Rawson is the daughter of Dennis Rader, known as the BTK killer (short for bind, torture, kill), who killed 10 people in Kansas between 1974 and 1991 while maintaining the guise of a family man and respected member of the community.
 He became notorious by taunting the media about his crimes, and that tendency to want credit for those crimes ultimately led to his capture.
-In 2004, he mailed a floppy disk to police that authorities were able to get a DNA sample from.
-In fact, it was through his daughter's DNA that investigators were able to confirm his identity.
+In 2004, he mailed a floppy disk to police that authorities that contained encrypted metadata.
+That pointed investigators to Rader and it was then through his daughter's DNA that they were able to confirm his identity.

 Rawson wrote about the struggles she endured coming to terms with who her father is in the 2019 book “A Serial Killer’s Daughter: My Story Of Faith, Love and Overcoming.”
 She spoke candidly about that journey during a Sunday CrimeCon panel, noting her anguish after her dad referred to his family as “pawns in his game” during his rambling sentencing statement in 2005.

 While her book details how she and her father kept in touch for a while following his conviction, she noted that's over now.
 Even though she told her father that she loved and forgave him, Rawson explained that he is a “narcissist” who she has legally ceased contact with.

 She detailed to the horrified CrimeCon crowd some of the more disturbing alleged interactions between her and her father in recent years.

 “He likes to send me drawings of animals with gaping mouths with teeth,” she said.